-The meat for bulgogi is always thinly cut, just a few millimetres, you can do this yourself although you local butcher should be able to do it for you, my local butcher does this happily.
+The meat for bulgogi is always thinly cut, just a few millimetres, you can do this yourself although your local butcher should be able to do it for you, my local butcher does this happily.

-Take the spring onions and slice these thinly, rinse them in ice cold water for about 3 minutes, drain the water, but keep the spring onions in a bowl.
+Rinse them in ice cold water for about 3 minutes, drain the water, but keep the spring onions in a bowl.

 This is a sort of dish I like to cook and eat straight away.
-So once some meat is cooked take it off the pan and eat and put some more on.
+So once some meat is cooked take it off the pan, dip, eat and put some more on.

-To eat, take a piece of meat and wrap it around some spring onions and enjoy.
+You can take a piece of meat and wrap it around some spring onions and enjoy.